livecoders/Home/README.md

   1. Regularly write code or make hardware with technology.
 Other content is cool.
   1. Are a person, not a brand or company account.

 Live coder team members will review and ensure that prospective channels meet these requirements before admitting new members to the team.
+Reviews are conducted at the end of each month.
+Please don't be discouraged if it takes some time for feedback.

 ## More Info